scrapy/scrapy/docs/topics/downloader-middleware.rst

       :class:`~scrapy.http.Response` object, or a :class:`~scrapy.http.Request`
       object.

-      If returns ``None``, Scrapy will continue processing this request, executing all other middlewares until, finally, the appropriate downloader handler is called the request performed (and its response downloaded).
+      If it returns ``None``, Scrapy will continue processing this request, executing all other middlewares until, finally, the appropriate downloader handler is called the request performed (and its response downloaded).

-      If returns a :class:`~scrapy.http.Response` object, Scrapy won't bother calling ANY other request or exception middleware, or the appropriate download function; it'll return that Response.
-Response middleware is always called on every response.
+      If it returns a :class:`~scrapy.http.Response` object, Scrapy won't bother calling ANY other request or exception middleware, or the appropriate download function; it'll return that Response.
+Response middleware is always called on every Response.

-      If returns a :class:`~scrapy.http.Request` object, the returned request will be re-scheduled (in the Scheduler) to be downloaded in the future.
+      If it returns a :class:`~scrapy.http.Request` object, the returned request will be rescheduled (in the Scheduler) to be downloaded in the future.
 The callback of the original request will always be called.
 If the new request has a callback it will be called with the response downloaded, and the output of that callback will then be passed to the original callback.
 If the new request doesn't have a callback, the response downloaded will be just passed to the original request callback.

-      If returns an :exc:`~scrapy.core.exceptions.IgnoreRequest` exception, the
-      entire request will be dropped completely and its callback never called.
+      If it returns an :exc:`~scrapy.core.exceptions.IgnoreRequest` exception, the entire request will be dropped completely and its callback never called.

       :param request: the request being processed